 The Caco-2 permeability assay is considered to be the golden standard method in pharmaceutical industries for in vitro prediction of in vivo human intestinal bioabsorption and biouptake of medicine candidate.
 It is also recognize as a good tool in nutraceutical field for food/nutritional product.
 In drug discovery field, Caco-2 permeability assay is also used to predict drug-drug interactions (DDIs) of orally administered drugs.
 The FDA recommends that drug-drug interactions should be performed during drug development (FDA Guidance for Pharmaceutical Industry).

 - The Caco-2 Permeability Assay utilizes a Caco-2 cell layer grown on a supportive membrane surface that separates two compartments.
 Typically, the substance to be studied is added to the apical side of a confluent monolayer of Caco-2 cells and permeability is measured by monitoring the appearance of the test compound on the opposite side (basolateral side) of the monolayer.

 - Bi-directional Caco-2 permeability assay can also be performed if requested.
 If performing a bi-directional assay, the efflux ratio (ER) will also be calculated from the ratio of B-to-A and A-to-B permeability.

 - Pure compound: 15 mg (small molecules) or 200 mg (large molecules/peptides)

 - Mixture substance: 20 mL (liquid) or 20 g (solid)

 - Information of the Test Substance Requested:

-- Pure compound: molecular structure or molecular weight
+- Pure compound: physical properties (i.e. molecular structure, molecular weight, solubility)

 - Mixture substance: marker molecule(s) to be monitored.
-Identification of marker molecule(s) is provided if requested.
+Identification of marker molecule(s) to be provided if requested.